-17. The question of maintainability was raised by the opposite parties by filing I.A.No.1166/2017.
+17. The question of maintainability was raised by the opposite parties by filing I.A.No.1147/2017 in CC No. 148/16 and connected cases.
 The same was considered as a preliminary issue and it was held that the complaint was maintainable.
-Accordingly, as per order dated 21.02.2019 the petition filed by the opposite parties have been dismissed.
+Accordingly, as per order dated 21.02.2019 the petition filed by the opposite parties has been dismissed.
 The said order, not having been challenged before any higher Forum, has become final.
-Another order dated 12-06-2019 passed by this Commission in IA.No.
-1132/17 in CC.No.136/16 and connected cases has also taken the same view.
-The said order has also become final.
+Another order dated 12.06.2019 passed by this commission in IA No. 1132/2017 in CC No 136/2016 and connected cases has taken the same view.
+The said order also has become final.
 We follow the said orders in this case also.
 Therefore, it is not necessary for us to consider the question of maintainability here again.